Emma-Havens/Paleomapper/README.md

 	</ul>
 </ul>

-2.	**Create the ‘geoenv’ conda environment** This is creating an isolated environment of your machine so that nothing else you have installed interferes with the program and its dependencies, and vice versa.
+2.	**Create the ‘geoenv’ conda environment** This is creating an isolated environment on your machine so that nothing else you have installed interferes with the program and its dependencies, and vice versa.
 Creating a separate environment to run PaleoMapper in greatly reduces risk of errors.
 Run the following commands:
 	- conda create -n geoenv python=3.10
 	- conda activate geoenv
 	- conda install cartopy=0.24.0 ffmpeg=7.1.1 matplotlib=3.8.4 numpy=1.26.4 pygplates=1.0.0 pyside6=6.9.0 simplekml=1.3.6